Close-up of a person's ankle secured with an electronic monitoring device

 • Automated sampling.
 The device samples our perspiration every 30 minutes automatically.
 This reduces human error during sampling and is much more efficient than having the wearer collect a sample or requiring staff to collect a sample every 30 minutes around the clock.

 • Continuous monitoring.
 Automated sampling of the device occurs every 30 minutes 24/7.
-The continuous monitoring mechanism prevents drinking around testing schedules and makes them suitable for crime-related applications.
+The continuous monitoring mechanism prevents drinking around testing schedules and makes them suitable for the crime-related applications they’re used in.

-• Noninvasive testing.
-Blood tests to detect alcohol consumption require a blood draw and are much more invasive than sweat samples.
-Other detection methods such as urine tests or breathalyzers are also less invasive but require intentional sampling.
+• Non-invasive testing.
+Blood tests to detect alcohol consumption requires a blood draw and is much more invasive than a sweat sample.
+Other detection methods such as urine tests or breathalyzers are also less-invasive but require intentional sampling.

 • Dual application.
 Many alcohol ankle monitors are also equipped with GPS trackers.
 This dual mechanism makes them highly useful in situations such as parole in an alcohol-related crime.

-SCRAM systems were developed with the intention of monitoring alcohol consumption continuously in relation to crime.
-Twenty years after they were first introduced to the criminal justice market they are still in use.
+SCRAM systems were developed with an intention to monitor alcohol consumption continuously in relation to crime.
+They are still used 20 years after their introduction to the criminal justice market.
 The alcohol monitoring bracelets continue to have benefits that have made many courts largely dependent on them in the case of alcohol-related crimes.

 We’ve acknowledged the device’s many benefits, but how does it make a positive impact?